Looking for information on how to prevent a Kansas City rodent infestation in your home?

 Look Out for Holes

 Give your home a thorough examination.
-Check for cracks and holes in walls, roofing and foundations.
+Check for cracks and holes in your Kansas City roof, walls and foundation.
 Mice can squeeze through tiny holes less than an inch wide.
 They can also scale walls and jump over obstacles.
 Check around your windows and doors to make sure they are closing properly to offer protection from the elements.

 Any line that comes into your home – gas lines, power lines, phone lines and water lines – should be regularly examined as well.
 The original seal might come loose and leave you vulnerable to intruding rodents.